shazadahmed10/More-Projects/Startup Analytics/readme.md

 # Startup Analytics

 ## Purpose: Showcasing analytics that may be examined in a startup company
-## Process: Import and manipulate in SQL lite (silver dataset), then create visuals in PowerBI
+## Process: Import and manipulate in SQL lite (silver dataset), then create visuals in PowerBI.
+Insights and recommendations here in GitHub

 ## Business Questions to Potentially Explore:
 **Growth & Acquisition**